PvPClt/project/album_en.md

 **Fisherman:**

-— Father, why don’t you give your yacht to the poor and destitute — just as Jesus commanded?
+— Father, why don’t you give your yacht to the poor and destitute — as Jesus commanded?

 **Patriarch:**

-— Christ preached only to the poor.
+— Christ preached exclusively to the poor.
 He never troubled the rich with his advice.

 #OrthodoxMilitaryPutinism
                                 👻